-Name Date Lab Day/Time 1) First, you need to determine wher places you have worked.
-If you have organizations you have been affiliate no work experience, list vol at.
-This can be done by listing ALL the unteer activities, hobbies, and any 2) For each place listed in #1, provide elsewhere at your place of work.
-If your information might be useful for mana experience, you can do the same for ou cannot think of any exam agers and employees at the 3) Identify instances of information s wasn't available) hortages (i.e. when you wa nted or needed information, but it
+Name Date Lab Day/Time 1) First, you need to determine where vou are a business exper t at.
+This can be done by listing ALL the places you have worked.
+If you have no organizations you have been affiliated • , , , 2) For each place listed in #1, provide overales of data and info armatian that ware used in your job or 2) For each place listed in #1, provide e elsewhere at your place of work.
+If you information might be useful for manage - experience, you can do the same for the e company.
+If you have no work experience, you can do the same for the ie itellis you listed ili #1.
+3) Identify instances of information sho ortages (i.e. when you wa anted or needed information, but it wasn't available) ortuges (i.e. when you we anted of freeded information, but it wash cavanasie,